 At Holy Trinity we believe in maths being fun and exciting for our pupils whilst teaching them to become fluent in the fundamentals of mathematics.
 We aim for all our pupils to develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

-They are taught to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
+Pupils are taught to reason mathematically by following a line of enquiry, proving relationships and generalisations, and developing an argument, justification or proof using mathematical language.

 We provide the children with many opportunities to apply their mathematical skills across the curriculum, linking as far as is possible, to the current topic being studied in class.